 He rose again with his UA contract, only to have his death cut short whatever pinnacle of art and acting he may have reached.
 He died at the height of his fame and his death was the talk of everyone, only to have him end up in a borrowed crypt while his son was taught to be bitter and Alberto harassed anyone trying to perpetuate his work and goals as he had written them.

 And now we have a man that was an icon, only to be turned into a pink powder puff punchline once again.
 Why would any normal person want to talk of Valentino, when if they do they know they’ll have 10 Alberto-like people knocking down their door and names, calling them homophobes and threatening them?
 No studio or publisher in its right mind would want to promote a serious piece of work, knowing that if you tell the truth as research shows it, gay by proxy baptizers will boycott you and call you homophobic.
 We can’t sit down and have a serious artistic and pop culture discussion of the life and work of Rudolph Valentino until the lunatics are either ignored or lose interest.
 And unfortunately they’ve been hanging on for almost 90 years.

-It took until 2010 for the real story of the life of Rudolph Valentino to come out in the rock hard sourced “Affairs Valentino”.
+Until recent releases none of this was set straight.
 Yet no one wants to talk about it, you won’t find the new discoveries in other books or Wikipedia or IMDB.
 Even small things like Rudy hired the PI to follow Natacha, not Ullman.

 So as it stands, our great star is still being kicked around in the muck.
 Hopefully one day this will change.